- Avoid countries with substandard medical care if diabetes is poorly controlled or complications exist.

 Carry travel insurance that covers overseas medical care and evacuation.
 Read the policy carefully for coverage and exclusions (e.g., a preexisting condition such as diabetes).

 Develop a list of medical facilities and providers, including reliable pharmacies, with location and contact information.
-The following strategies may be utilized:
+The following strategies may be used:

 - Consult a travel health care provider for information.

 - Many embassy or consulate websites provide nonprioritized lists of medical facilities and services.
-They cannot recommend specific providers but typically delete providers from the list if problems have occurred.
+They cannot recommend specific providers but typically remove providers from the list if problems have occurred.

 - Long-term travelers may wish to speak with others who have lived in the destination; the best recommendations for medical care are often word-of-mouth.